DenisDanov/Weather-App/README.md

 # Weather-App
 JavaFX Weather App: Stay Informed About Weather Conditions Worldwide

+You can download and test the app through Weather-App.7z file.
+After downloading, simply open it with Weather-App.exe file.

 Preview of the app as of the current version:

 https://github.com/DenisDanov/Weather-App/assets/122882697/a37ec8e8-3cda-4002-a797-163c964b9b8c